firemountain/basic-meteor-app/readme2.md

 this will give the user a form to create a collection object

+for the gallery-body form add a wysiwyg editor that is stripped down to just
+- h1,h2,h3,h4,h5
+- bold
+-italic
+- lists

 ## Edit Collection Object
 clicking the heart icon on a gallery-item will give user a form to edit the object